COSD-PANDA/seaboard/src/_datasets/monitoring-analytes-plant-effluent.md

 maintainer: City of San Diego
 maintainer_email: data@sandiego.gov
 ---
-Results of tests on water discharged from the City's water treatment plants for selected analytes, including turbidity, alkalinity, flouride, hardness, and lead.
+Results of tests on water produced from the City's water treatment plants for selected analytes, including turbidity, alkalinity, flouride, hardness, and lead.
 <!--more-->